bcgov/wps-api/README.md

 ```
 pipenv install --python ~/.pyenv/versions/3.6.10/bin/python3.6 --dev
 ```

+If you have trouble installing psycopg2, it may be that you haven't installed postgresql.
 #### Local machine, running Ubuntu os

 If you have trouble installing pyodbc, you can try: